dogechain-lab/dogechain-docs/docs/consensus/pos-stake-unstake.md

 ### Fetching the list of stakers

-All addresses that stake funds are saved to the Staking Smart Contract.
+All addresses that stake funds are saved to the ValidatorSet Smart Contract.

-After the `.env` file mentioned in the [previous section](/docs/consensus/pos-stake-unstake#setting-up-the-provided-helper-scripts) has been set up, and a chain has been started in PoS mode, fetching the list of validators can be done with the following command in the Staking Smart Contract repo:
+After the `.env` file mentioned in the [previous section](/docs/consensus/pos-stake-unstake#setting-up-the-provided-helper-scripts) has been set up, and a chain has been started in PoS mode, fetching the list of validators can be done with the following command in the ValidatorSet Smart Contract repo:

 ```bash
 npm run info